krish23/Toy-Robot-Simulator/README.md

 # Toy Robot Simulator

+The project include UI for press command and automated testing functions.

 ## Description

 1) The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.